ericgaspar/signal_ynh/doc/DESCRIPTION.md

-This is a dummy description of this app features
+signal is a user-friendly music sequencer application developed using web technology, designed for seamless, cross-platform use.